bryansplace/bryansplace.github.io/_posts/2025-06-03-Setup_a_github_blog.md

 This site is, obviously, hosted on github.

-I wanted a simple static site and looked at all sorts of alternatives.
-My main concern was to find something simple, easy and without annoying adverts.

-Self hosting is an obvious way to go for 'No adverts' and I looked at  several alternatives but finally decided I didn't like the security risk of letting  everyone onto my home lab.

 Github can be used to host a web site, but it is a bit daunting for a beginner.

-As Github uses the Jekyll system for it's site, I at first thought it necessary to install and  understand Jekyll.
-But this is not so.
-Jekyll is I assume undoutably very flexible but seemed  very complex..too complex with all sorts of customisations and alternatives.
+Github uses the Jekyll system for it's site and I at first thought it necessary to install and  understand Jekyll.
+But this is not necessary.

-Github uses Jekyll in the background.
-If you use a supported theme and have a few files initially setup, new posts can just be added in.
+After setting up a repository with the special name "<yourusername>.github.io" , it only takes a couple of files to get up and running.

+After that,  just add your blog posts and github automatically detects changes and rebuilds the site.

-I would advise using your web browser to do the initial set up, afterwards, posts can be added using a browser or the android app.
+I would advise using a normal web browser to do the initial set up.
+Afterwards, posts can be added using  the Github android app on a phone or tablet or a normal web browser.

 ## Step 0 Create a Git account

 Your blogsite will be available at <your-user-name>.github.io.
-So, if you dont already have one, you might want to create your account with a friendly name; I chose BryansPlace.
+So, if you don't already have one, you might want to create your account with a friendly name; I chose BryansPlace.

 ## Step 1 Create a repository for your site

 The clearest guide I have found to set up the repository for the site is at the official github site  [quickstart](https://docs.github.com/en/pages/quickstart).

-However, that sets up a page based site, not a blog, so we need to change the theme and set up the initial file structure bryansplace.github.io
+However, that sets up a page based site, not a blog.
+We need to change the theme and set up the initial file structure. bryansplace.github.io
     |-  _config.yml
     |-   index.md